UniMath/agda-unimath/src/commutative-algebra/sums-commutative-semirings.lagda.md

   sum-zero-Commutative-Semiring :
     (n : ℕ) →
     sum-Commutative-Semiring A n
-      ( zero-fin-sequence-Commutative-Semiring A n) ＝
+      ( zero-fin-sequence-type-Commutative-Semiring A n) ＝
     zero-Commutative-Semiring A
   sum-zero-Commutative-Semiring =
     sum-zero-Semiring (semiring-Commutative-Semiring A)